microsoft/fluentui/packages/react-components/etc/react-components.api.md

 import { AccordionHeaderCommons } from '@fluentui/react-accordion';
 import { AccordionHeaderContextValue } from '@fluentui/react-accordion';
 import { AccordionHeaderContextValues } from '@fluentui/react-accordion';
-import { AccordionHeaderExpandIcon } from '@fluentui/react-accordion';
 import { AccordionHeaderExpandIconPosition } from '@fluentui/react-accordion';
-import { AccordionHeaderExpandIconProps } from '@fluentui/react-accordion';
 import { AccordionHeaderProps } from '@fluentui/react-accordion';
 import { accordionHeaderShorthandProps } from '@fluentui/react-accordion';
 import { AccordionHeaderSize } from '@fluentui/react-accordion';